|

 Edinburgh factories.
 Up to this period, spotting had been done entirely by

-in a single circle watching a certain spot, waiting for the German guns
+aeroplane, and many a good aeroplane pilot had wasted hours in flyingin a single circle watching a certain spot, waiting for the German guns

 to disclose their positions.
 Occasionally, I am told, our battery with which